Parineeti Chopra: Hiatus and career fluctuations (2015–2020)

-Renewed critical recognition (2021–present)
+Commercial setbacks and renewed critical recognition (2021–present)

-Her first on-screen appearance of 2021 was The Girl on the Train, a Hindi remake of British film of same name based on the novel of the same name by British author Paula Hawkins, was released on Netflix.
+Chopra's first on-screen appearance of 2021 was in The Girl on the Train, a Hindi adaptation of the novel of the same name by Paula Hawkins; it was released on Netflix.
 The film was directed by Ribhu Dasgupta featuring Chopra as an alcoholic and troubled divorcee who gets embroiled in a murder investigation.
-It also featured Avinash Tiwary, Aditi Rao Hydari and Kirti Kulhari.
-In a negative review for Firstpost, the film was criticised for "lacklustre writing" but her performance was praised as "sincere", writing "She manages to embed herself in Mira’s tortured mind, giving this film its one selling point."
+A negative review in Firstpost criticised the film for "lacklustre writing" but praised her performance as "sincere", adding, "She manages to embed herself in Mira's tortured mind, giving this film its one selling point."
 Chopra next starred opposite Arjun Kapoor in Dibakar Banerjee's black comedy Sandeep Aur Pinky Faraar.
-Filmfare felt that the screen belonged to Chopra, writing "She’s the epicenter of the drama and has a multi-layered character that she plays around with.
+Filmfare felt that the film belonged to Chopra, writing "She's the epicenter of the drama and has a multi-layered character that she plays around with.
 She swiftly moves from a strong unbreakable woman to a broken and vulnerable victim."
-Times of India wrote, "Performance wise, it’s a Parineeti show all the way.
-She gets an ample scope to live Sandy’s multi-layered character, who is strong yet vulnerable and insecure.
-Parineeti gives it all to make Sandy’s intricate and hard-to-read persona likeable and her performance is one of the few factors that hold the film’s uneven narrative together."
-She received another Best Actress nomination at Filmfare.
+Her performance in the film earned her a third nomination for the Filmfare Award for Best Actress.
 The biographical sports drama Saina was Chopra's final film of the year.
 Directed by Amol Gupte, the film saw her portraying the badminton player Saina Nehwal.
-Her performance received critical acclaim.
 Shubhra Gupta of The Indian Express noted that she serves drops and smashes as the badminton champ", writing Chopra gives us a good, solid Saina Nehwal.
 When she raises her racket after a hard-fought win, you cheer."
+Both Sandeep Aur Pinky Faraar and Saina were box-office bombs.